iped-docker/iped/precompiled/README.md

 # Instructions to build docker container for IPED e AIDESK

 We use /mnt folder as default.
-Ajust this to your environment.
+Adjust this to your environment.

 ## Docker Image Build